nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 1. How to Use This Guide <a name="how-to"></a>

-Not sure how you can begin using **MODTrek**?
-This user guide will give you all the information you will need so that you can utilise **MODTrek** to its full potential.
+Not sure how you may begin using **MODTrek**?
+This user guide will give you all the information you need so that you can utilise **MODTrek** to its full potential.

-To get started, we have prepared a [Quick Start](#quick-start) section in this user guide to ensure that you will have a seamless setting up process.
+To get started, we have prepared a [Quick Start](#quick-start) section in this user guide to offer you a seamless set-up process.

-You can also familiarize yourself with the GUI in our [GUI Overview](#gui-overview) section where you will get a quick breakdown of our GUI.
+You may also familiarize yourself with the GUI in our [GUI Overview](#gui-overview) section where you will get a quick breakdown of our GUI.

+Confused about how to get rolling within **MODTrek**?
+We have composed a [Short Tutorial](#short-tutorial) to help you kick-start your module tracking endeavour.

 Not sure what features **MODTrek** has or how to use them?
 Our [Features](#features) section provides an in depth explanation of **MODTrek** can do and how you can use them effectively.
 Alternatively, you can go to our [Command Summary](#command-summary)